 - Robot-assisted spinal fusion

 Orthopedic surgeons and neurosurgeons perform spine surgery.
 Both specialties are equally qualified to treat spinal conditions involving the nerves and bones of the spinal column.
 When selecting a spine surgeon, whether choosing an orthopedic surgeon or a neurosurgeon, it's important to find a doctor with expertise in treating conditions of the spine.
 At the NewYork-Presbyterian Och Spine , our neurosurgeons and orthopedic spine surgeons are fellowship-trained, which means they have undergone specialized training in how to treat these spinal conditions effectively.
-As part of New York's #1 hospital, our patients have access to medical specialists across hundreds of specialties, so if they experience co-occurring conditions, our doctors can coordinate care to ensure optimal outcomes for patients.
+Our patients have access to medical specialists across hundreds of specialties, so if they experience co-occurring conditions, our doctors can coordinate care to ensure optimal outcomes for patients.

 Typically, when a patient presents with a painful condition due to a herniated disc, we recommend non-surgical treatments such as physical therapy and other conservative care management first.
 If the patient does not improve with physical therapy or has severe pain, we have fellowship-trained non-surgical spine specialists.
 They can manage the patient with medication and spinal injections.
 If the patient still doesn't improve, our multidisciplinary staff is well equipped to promptly get you an appointment with one of our expert surgeons.
 At the NewYork-Presbyterian Och Spine , with non-operative treatment, more than 85% of our patients do not require surgery for herniated discs.